-Over the course of this write-up, I call attention to the crucial need for active decolonization in Bangladesh regarding the discourse on Transgender.
+Over the course of this write-up, I call attention to the crucial need for active decolonization in Bangladesh.
 Because it is the best way forward for rightfully and safely advancing transgender rights in the country.
-I did so by analyzing the socioeconomic status, pointing out the seeding stressors of the situation, revisiting the histories of the Trans community, and suppression of their rights through colonialism, followed by a critique of the existing legal framework and suggestive opportunities for the Trans community, especially during this pandemic.
+I did so by analyzing the socioeconomic status, pointing out the seeding stressors of the situation, revisiting the histories of the Trans community and suppression of their rights through colonialism, followed by a critique of the existing legal framework and suggestive opportunities for the Trans community, especially during this pandemic.
 I have followed the socio-legal research approach in two methodological spectrums: On one end, self-informed analysis of legislations and judicial decisions are penned adhering to the doctrinal analysis and on the other end, contextual analysis is given using the information collected from the secondary sources.

 What it means to be a Transgender